josephburnett/mosaic/README.md

 ## Known Issues

-* The implementation of best-match is ridiculously inefficient (a full scan of the tile collection).
-The sample coordinates should be stored in a k-d tree, like this one: [clj-kdtree](https://github.com/abscondment/clj-kdtree)
 * The heavy weigh operations like tile generation and tile matching could make use of multiple cores by using pmap instead of map.

 ## License